quantum-mob/QuantumPlaybook/README.md

 ## Update

+The contents of this package is actively updated, and you may want to check for the updates.frequently.

-Just call the following function:
+To install the latest update, just call the following function:

 ```Mathematica
 << QuantumWorkbook`